 - Choose anti-inflammatory foods when possible.
-If you or your child is going to be exposed to dry air, wind, and the sun, try to keep the diet free of eczema triggers.
+If you or your child are going to be exposed to dry air, wind, and the sun, try to keep the diet free of eczema triggers.

-- For eczema on hands, try our eczema gloves, designed specifically to relieve ezcema on hands while you sleep.
+- For eczema on hands, try our eczema gloves.
+They are designed specifically to relieve eczema on hands while you sleep.
 Also, apply moisturizer throughout the day after washing to avoid drying out the skin unintentionally.